grafana/integration-sample-apps/openldap/README.md

 - `make fetch-prometheus-metrics`: Retrieves Prometheus metrics from the exporter and saves them to a local file.
 - `make load-test`: Generates load on the OpenLDAP for testing purposes.
 - `make clean`: Removes generated files like `cloud-init.yaml`.

+Kubernetes Setup:
+- `make defaultconfig`: Initializes the configuration file with default values for Kubernetes templates.
+- `make render-k8s`: Generates Kubernetes deployment and service YAML files based on the defined configuration.
+- `make run-k8s`: Deploys the OpenLDAP application and associated services to the Kubernetes cluster.
+- `make stop-k8s`: Stops and removes the OpenLDAP deployment from Kubernetes, cleaning up all resources.
+- `make clean`: Removes generated files like Kubernetes YAML configurations.

 ## Default Configuration Variables
 - `exporter_repo`: Git repository URL for OpenLDAP Exporter.
 - `exporter_dir`: Directory name for cloning the OpenLDAP Exporter repository.
 - `prom_addr`: Address and port for the Prometheus metrics endpoint.